WAVE is available for Firefox and Google Chrome. See the download links below for more information.

-It is essentially identical to the online WAVE Webpage Accessibility Evaluator, but allows a user to test password protected pages, preview pages or unposted .html files.
+It is similar to the online WAVE Webpage Accessibility Evaluator, but allows a user to test password protected pages, preview pages or unposted .html files.

 - A form with several input fields missing the LABEL tag (indicated with a red no-label icon)